flow-ai/flowai-js-templates/README.md

 <dd><p>Template that displays a set of cards</p>
 </dd>
 <dt><a href="#Custom">Custom</a></dt>
 <dd><p>Template composed with your own data.
 Use this to create specific UI widgets or components to your app or web ui.
-Do remmember we cannot convert these type of templates to channels like Messenger.</p>
+Do remember we cannot convert these type of templates to channels like Messenger.</p>
 </dd>
 <dt><a href="#Image">Image</a></dt>
 <dd><p>Template with a image</p>